 Dystopian and difficult

 I can’t say I enjoyed reading this book.
-And I can’t say it was perfectly crafted or hard to put down.
+And I can’t say it was hard to put down.
 In fact, it was easy to put down.
 I did not like the feelings I was having while reading.

 And that’s precisely the point.
 As a white Canadian, I have the privilege of putting down this novel and going back to my life.
 But for Indigenous people, the option of ignoring Canada’s policies of cultural genocide does not exist.
 They live with the results of those policies every day.